Nonprofit worker researching emergency funding options on a laptop at a community office

 What Sector-Specific Hardship Grants Exist for Nonprofit Workers?

 Several national foundations and professional associations maintain dedicated hardship funds exclusively for nonprofit sector employees facing financial emergencies.
-These grants — often ranging from $500 to $5,000 — do not require repayment and carry no interest.
+These grants, often ranging from $500 to $5,000, do not require repayment and carry no interest.

 Key Grant Programs to Know

 The Foundation for Financial Planning connects nonprofit workers with pro-bono financial planners who can identify grant eligibility on their behalf.
-The Nonprofit Finance Fund also publishes an annual State of the Nonprofit Sector survey and maintains emergency resource directories for workers in the United States.
+The Nonprofit Finance Fund also publishes an annual State of the Nonprofit Sector survey and maintains emergency resource directories for workers across the United States.

 For workers in healthcare and social services specifically, organizations like the American Red Cross Emergency Financial Assistance program and the National Human Services Assembly offer direct-to-worker funding.
 Social workers can apply to the NASW Foundation, which disbursed more than $1.2 million in hardship awards between 2020 and 2023.